DigiStratum/angularapp/README.md

 This is a "walking skeleton", so to speak, web application based on AngularJS (https://angularjs.org) and an ecosystem of nodejs (http://nodejs.org) tools that are commonly used to manage, build, and deploy AnrgularJS applications.
-The idea here is to same time when ramping up new projects by providing a comprehensive solution for all the foundational stuff that can otherwise take hours, or days of valuable development time, particularly when this is all new to you.
+The idea here is to save time when ramping up new projects by providing a comprehensive solution for all the foundational stuff that can otherwise take hours, or days of valuable development time, particularly when this is all new to you.